dalager/raggedbooks/readme.md

 code, and why.
 All we can strive to do is to find the right balance between these two ideas, one that makes the most sense for your given context and the problems you are currently facing.
-Remember, the world isn’t static—it’s possible that as your system requirements change, you’ll find reasons to revisit your decisions.
+Remember, the world isn't static—it's possible that as your system requirements change, you'll find reasons to revisit your decisions.
 Sometimes parts of your system may be going through so much change that stability might be impossible.
-We’ll look at an example of this in Chapter 3 when I share the experiences of the product devel‐ opment team behind Snap CI.
+We'll look at an example of this in Chapter 3 when I share the experiences of the product devel‐ opment team behind Snap CI.
 Types of Coupling
 You could infer from the preceding overview above that all coupling is bad.
-That isn’t strictly true.
+That isn't strictly true.
 Ultimately, some coupling in our system will be unavoidable.
 What we want to do is reduce how much coupling we have.
 ```

 (The matching book is "Building Microservices" by Sam Newman, <https://samnewman.io/books/building_microservices_2nd_edition/> )

-**Open the page in the browser**
+#### Open the page in the browser

 If you want to open the referenced page in the book, add the `-open` flag: